nx-lr/protea/readme.md

 # Saga

-> It's like JavaScript, but harder, better, faster and stronger.
+> It's like JavaScript, but better, faster and stronger.

 Saga is a multi-platform and multi-purpose programming language containing tools you need for building, testing and deploying apps, systems and libraries for the entire tech stack.
 It supports the object-oriented and functional programming paradigms, and allows you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.